 The formal education equivalent of a bachelor’s degree in biology, zoology, botany, or a related field; plus two years of experience in wildlife management or a related field.
+Other job related education and/or experience may be substituted for all or part of these basic requirements, except for certification or licensure requirements, upon approval of the Human Resources Chief.

 Four years of experience in wildlife management, disease control operations, or related fields.
 A master degree in fisheries or wildlife biology or a related field may be substituted for experience